micahyoung/bosh-vmrun-cpi-release/README.md

 The software is under very active development and there there is currently no published releases on [bosh.io](bosh.io/releases).
 See the usage section for instructions to build a dev release using the bosh-cli.

+You can find bre-built tarballs on the [releases](https://github.com/micahyoung/bosh-vmrun-cpi-release/releases) page.

 ## Pre-requisites

 * Linux or MacOS host